Call or email our Dementia Helpline/Alzheimer's Helpline for reassuring and practical advice from our specialist team of Admiral Nurses.

 Here are some common questions our Helpline receives about holidays.

 Although plans can and do go wrong, preparing for how your trip will unfold and how the person with dementia might respond can ease some of the anxiety.
 For example, you could travel at quieter times such as off peak and outside rush hour and have a back-up plan in case of delays, cancellations or traffic jams.

 You could also pre-book tickets for popular excursions or places of interest to avoid long queues which can be unsettling for people with dementia.

 Where should I stay?

-If going on a package holiday, you can ask when making requests that this information will be passed on to the holiday representative.
-They will then inform the hotel and discreetly support you, if you need it.
+If you are going on a package holiday, you can ask the company to let the holiday representative know that the person you are travelling with has dementia.
+They will then inform the hotel and can discreetly offer support if it is needed.